 Myth 1: Bumpsteer is when the steering wheel turns itself going over bumps

-Bumpsteer as described above is certainly a thing, but only if you’re driving an old vehicle with a steering box.
+Bumpsteer, as described like this, is certainly a thing, but most often associated with older vehicles with steering boxes.
 In cars with a steering rack, anything that affects one front wheel will have an equal and opposite effect on the other front wheel, so the vehicle will not ‘steer’ itself in response to a bump.

-What is commonly referred to as bumpsteer, especially in regards to Hondas, is actually toe change through the range of suspension travel and, as such, this is what this article will refer to from now on.
+What is commonly referred to as bumpsteer by Honda guys should be called toe change, as in “how does the toe angle of the front wheels change with suspension motion”.
+As such, toe change through the range of suspension travel is what this article will refer to from now on.

 Myth 2: This car has ZERO bumpsteer

 While toe change through the range of suspension travel can certainly have undesirable effects, it can also be used to your advantage.
-Conventional wisdom is that front-wheel drive performance cars will run some front toe-out for more predictable handling, but this does come at the cost of a slight drag and tyre wear penalty.
+Conventional wisdom is that front-wheel drive performance cars will run some front toe-out in their static alignment for sharper turn-in, but this does come at the cost of some drag in a straight line and a corresponding tyre wear penalty.

 Myth 3: The tie rod needs to be horizontal to reduce bumpsteer